ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/06-insertion-sort.md

 - Prio 2: rewrite a little, because now it looks like insertion sort is the first to be introduced
 - Prio 2: improve the analysis (not just a visualisation)

+Consider again the problem of sorting a pile of books.
+Another intuitive approach might be to pick up the two topmost books in the pile and put them in order in the bookshelf.
-What would you do if you have a stack of phone bills from the past two years and you want to order by date?
-A fairly natural way to handle this is to look at the first two bills and put them in order.
-Then take the third bill and put it into the right position with respect to the first two, and so on.
-As you take each bill, you would add it to the sorted pile that you have already made.
-This simple approach is the inspiration for our first sorting algorithm, called
+Then you take another book from the pile and put it in the bookshelf, in the right position with respect to the first two, and so on.
-[Insertion sort]{.term}.
+As you take each book, you would add it in the bookshelf in the right position.
+This simple approach is the inspiration for our third sorting algorithm, called [Insertion sort]{.term}.

 Insertion sort iterates through a list of records.
 For each iteration, the current record is inserted in turn at the correct position within a